Frequently Asked Questions

 Q: Are gifts to Reed from Canadians tax-deductible?

 A: Gifts to Reed from a resident of Canada are tax-deductible to the amount allowed by Canadian law.
-For more information, click here and review Article XXI, number 6, of the United States-Canada income tax treaty.
+For more information, click here to review the IRS Scope of Treaty (bottom of page 45).

 Q: How can I give to Reed College?

 A: A gift to the Annual Fund is the best way to immediately benefit current students and support the entire college.
-Annual Fund gifts are put to use as soon as they are received, either as financial aid or to support priorities such as faculty and instruction, student services, diversity initiatives, or any of the other critical daily operations that make Reed the transformative, rigorous place that it is.
+Annual Fund gifts are put to use as soon as they are received, either as financial aid or to support priorities such as faculty and instruction, student life, diversity initiatives, or any of the other critical daily operations that make Reed the transformative, rigorous place that it is.

 Gifts to the Annual Fund can be made